Online Anger Management Counseling

 Addressing past issues

 Sometimes, it's necessary to talk further about how anger has impacted a person's life in order for them to move forward and choose to react to anger differently.
+For example, someone who has experienced domestic violence in the past may experience challenges related to emotional control in adulthood.
 A therapist may help you process long-held feelings and beliefs about anger in your life to help you make different choices and feel more in control.
 Exploring these links can be crucial for healing.

 Exercise